Decomposition and Stoichiometry in Chemistry

 Decomposition

-Decomposition is a chemical reaction in which a compound breaks down into two or more simpler substances.
-This can occur through various mechanisms, including thermal decomposition, electrolysis, and photodecomposition.
+Decomposition is a chemical reaction where a compound breaks down into two or more simpler substances.
+This can happen through thermal decomposition, electrolysis, or photodecomposition.

 Stoichiometry

-Stoichiometry is the branch of chemistry that focuses on the quantitative relationships between reactants and products in chemical reactions.
-It uses mole ratios to determine the exact amounts of reactants and products that are involved.
+Stoichiometry focuses on the quantitative relationships between reactants and products in chemical reactions.
+It uses mole ratios to determine the exact amounts of reactants and products.

 Equipment and Techniques